ghc-proposals/ghc-proposals/0000-template.rst

 * discuss how the change addresses the points raised in the Motivation section
 * discuss how the proposed approach might interact with existing features

-Note, however, that this section need not (but may) describe details of the implementation of the feature.
-The proposal is merely intended to describe what the new feature is and how it should behave.
+Note, however, that this section need not describe details of the implementation of the feature.
+The proposal is merely supposed to give a conceptual specification of the new feature and its behavior.

 Drawbacks
 ---------